sw20-tug/ASD-Afternoon-1/README.md

 ## Getting Started
  * Open the project in Eclipse or IntelliJ IDEA.
+ * Do a `mvnw clean install` (to install the common project.)
 ### Backend
- * Run `mvnw spring-boot:run` to compile and run the server
+ * Run `mvnw -pl lang-server spring-boot:run` to compile and run the server
  * (Execute `curl localhost:8080/vocab/` to test the connection to the server.)
 ### Frontend
- * Run `mvnw javafx:run` to compile and run the frontend GUI.
+ * Run `mvnw -pl lang-ui javafx:run` to compile and run the frontend GUI.
 ### Tests
 * Run `mvnw surefire:test` to discover and execute all tests.